sunilchaudhary3112/common-algorithms-js/README.md

 `git clone https://github.com/JHM90/common-algorithms-js.git`

 (Just in case you haven't already installed [Git](https://git-scm.com/), do so by following the installation instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), then enter the previous command again once it's installed.)
 Once you've downloaded the project use the following command to navigate to the project's root directory:

 `cd common-algorithms-js`

-Next you'll install the project's node module dependencies from npm.
+Next, install the project's node module dependencies from npm.
 Do so by entering this command:

 `npm install`

-Once everything has been installed you'll be ready to run the tests.
+Once all the dependencies are installed you'll be ready to run the tests.
 Enter the following command to run them:

 `npm test`